Paying the seller

 Step 2: Agree to terms and send payment

-Once you've received the email from Escrow.com, click Review terms to see what the seller has created as the final terms of the sale.
+Once you've received the email from Escrow.com, click Review terms to create your Escrow account and see what the seller has created as the final terms of the sale.
 Everything that the seller is agreeing to hand over to you should be included in these terms.

 If everything looks good, then agree to the terms to proceed to the payment stage.
-You can pay with the following methods:
+You will need to be logged into your Escrow account to complete the payment using one of the following methods:

 - Credit card

 After you've made the payment, Escrow.com will verify and secure your funds in a trust account.
 This provides an extra layer of security by making sure that the funds are held until the seller transfers assets to you.

 Step 3: Receive the business assets from the seller